 If you want to feel the multicultural side of Copenhagen, check out the Latin Quarter neighborhood – full of unique cafes and food.
-Other hot spots for foodies and culture explorers would be Nørrebro – with its famous nitrogen ice cream, vintage shops and almost 55 nationalities – and Christianshavn – a home to the legendary summer street-food market and Michelin-starred Noma, which was twice named the best restaurant in the world.
+Other hot spots for foodies and culture explorers would be Nørrebro – with its famous nitrogen ice cream, vintage shops and almost 55 nationalities amongst its residents – and Christianshavn – home to the legendary summer street-food market and Michelin-starred Noma, which was twice named the best restaurant in the world.

-If you’re looking for something particularly colorful and good-way-weird, definitely check Freetown Christiania and its smoky jazz bars.
+If you’re looking for something particularly colorful and good-way-weird, definitely check out Freetown Christiania and its smoky jazz bars.

-Don’t forget about pricing – check various options before making a solid decision and broaden your scope if needed – maybe calmer suburbs will suit you better.
+Don’t forget about pricing – check various options before making a solid decision and broaden your scope if needed – maybe the calmer suburbs will suit you better.

 3# Housing rules – know your rights and duties

 Use both online (social media, websites, Google) and offline (friends, posters, flyers) means to find a great looking room or a cool flat.
 Don’t be shy to ask around – local people will surely help you out.
 You can check Facebook groups like “Lejeboliger til unge og studerende, gratis og sikkert” or “Lejeboliger i Kbh”.
 You can also use multiple websites to check the offers and contact landlords, however most of the sites are paid.
 Some of them are: https://www.akutbolig.dk/, https://www.apartmentincopenhagen.com/, https:/www.lejebolig.dk, https://www.voresstudiebolig.dk/ or https://www.boligportal.dk/en/rentals_denmark